piyu200594/ipv4-aws-usage/README.md

 # ipv4-local.py

-Ensure you have boto3 installed via pip: pip install boto3.
+This Script will generate the CSV file locally in your cloudshell Ensure you have boto3 installed via pip: pip install boto3.
 You need to have set AWS credentials.
 This script fetches public IPv4 addresses (Elastic IPs) across all regions.
 If there are no IPs for a region, that region simply won't appear in the CSV.
 Always be cautious with the output, as it can contain sensitive information.
 You can directly run this python file in your AWS Cloud Shell.

 # ipv4-s3bucket.py

-This script will produce two CSV files:
+This script will produce two CSV files and move it to a S3 bucket:

 ipv4_addresses.csv: Lists all the public IPv4 addresses of instances across all regions. elastic_ips.csv: Lists all the EIPs, whether they're associated with an instance (Used) or not (Unused).